nkiraly/ScoutBeam/README.md

 # ScoutBeam

-ScoutBeam is a Computer Vision Processing project that uses a Arduino and a camera to point a flashlight at the designated tracking object by keeping it center frame.
+ScoutBeam is a Computer Vision Processing project that uses an Arduino board and a camera to point a flashlight at the designated tracking object by keeping it center frame.

 ## Hardware